econ-ark/HARK/Documentation/quick-start.md

 ## Next steps

-To learn more about how to use HARK, check out our [user manual](https://econ-ark.github.io/HARK-make/).
+To learn more about how to use HARK, check the next sections in this documentation, in particular the jupyter notebooks.

 For help making changes to HARK, check out our [contributing guide](contributing/CONTRIBUTING.md).